-In addition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the following items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website.
-Original documents showing that you have either a qualifying high school education such as the baccalaureate degree OR two (2) years of qualifying work experience in the five (5) years immediately prior to application (fo the principal applicant only; more information is available travel.state.gov) and a photocopy.
-Applicants who earned a bac libre should provide original or certified transcripts or other evidence of school attendance.
-An original marriage certificate for your spouse and original birth certificates for your spouse and any children accompanying you, sworn English translation(s), and a photocopy.
-Payment of the \$330 Diversity Visa Application Fee for each visa applicant.
-Review your DV Lottery Entry
+In addition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the following items to your visa interview:

+- Appointment information printed from the "Entrant Status Check" on the E-DV website. - Original documents showing that you have either a qualifying high school education such as the baccalaureate degree OR two (2) years of qualifying work experience in the five (5) years immediately prior to application (for the principal applicant only; more information is available travel.state.gov) and a photocopy.
+Applicants who earned a bac libre should provide original or certified transcripts or other evidence of school attendance. - An original marriage certificate for your spouse and original birth certificates for your spouse and any children accompanying you, sworn English translation(s), and a photocopy.

+Payment in cash of the \$330 Diversity Visa Application Fee for each visa applicant.

+Review your DV Lottery entry

 Prior to your visa interview, we recommend that you review the data on your initial E-DV entry.
 On your initial E-DV application, you must have correctly entered your marital status.
-If you are legally married you must have listed your spouse, even if you are currently separated from him/her (unless your spouse is a U.S. citizen or lawful permanent resident).
+If you are legally married you must have listed your spouse, even if you are currently separated from him/her (unless your spouse is a U.S. citizen or Lawful Permanent Resident).

-Additionally, you must have listed ALL of your living children who are unmarried and under 21 years old (unless they are already U.S. citizens or lawful permanent residents).
+Additionally, you must have listed ALL of your living children who are unmarried and under 21 years old.
 This includes your natural children, your spouse's children, or children you have formally adopted in accordance with the laws of your country.

-Failure to have listed an existing spouse or minor child at the time of your entry in the Diversity Visa lottery will result in the denial of your visa and visas for your family.
+Failure to have listed an existing spouse or children at the time of your entry in the Diversity Visa lottery will result in the denial of your visa and visas for your family.
 Any fees paid to the U.S. government in support of your visa application(s) are nonrefundable.
-If you failed to include a child who had already been born, or a spouse to whom you were married when you entered the lottery, you should not proceed with the visa application.
 You can review the eligibility requirements via travel.state.gov.